 Before you design a gasket, consider your needs, including temperature, pressure, corrosion resistance, availability, and cost.

-Gaskets must be solid so they don’t allow materials to pass through.
-Some also need to deal with energy discharge.
+Gaskets must be solid so they don’t allow materials to pass through, and some need to handle energy discharge.
 You can have many different types of gaskets, including:

 And many different materials, including silicone, neoprene, EPDM, Teflon, Gore-Tex, and graphite gaskets.